lilychencodes/aircall-ts/README.md

 - [x] Group calls by date.
 - [x] Handle real-time events (Whenever a call is archived or a note is being added to a call, these changes should be reflected on the UI immediately).

-NOTE: Handling of real-time events from user generated action is reflected by a state change.

 #### Bonus:
 - [x] Use Typescript.
 - [x] Provide filtering feature.
 Provided ability to filter by call type and direction.

 ## Improvements for a more scalable setting
-Some design choices made on this project were based on the project scope.
+Some design choices made on this project were based on the project scope and limited time.
-If I were building this application for production where the data volume is large, I'd make a few adjustments.
+If I had more time, and if I were building this application for production where the data volume is large, I'd make a few adjustments.

 These are: